Sanjay9923/gallery--page-main/README.md

 - Easy to customize and expand

 - Lightweight HTML and CSS only

 ## Project Structure

 gallery--page-main/
 │

 ├── index.html      # Main gallery webpage

 ├── style.css       # Styling and layout rules

 └── images/         # Folder containing gallery images

 ## Getting Started

 Run the Project

 No installation or setup is required.

-Download or clone the repository:
+1.**Download or clone the repository**:

 git clone https://github.com/Sanjay9923/gallery--page-main.git

-Open index.html in any browser.
+2.**Open the index.html file in any browser**:

 Your gallery will load immediately.

 ## Technologies Used

-HTML – Page structure
+**HTML** – Page structure

-CSS – Styling, layout, responsiveness
+**CSS** – Styling, layout, responsiveness

-## Customization

-You can easily modify or expand the gallery:

-Add new images to the images/ folder

-Update image paths in index.html

-Adjust layout, colors, spacing, or hover effects in style.css

 ## Future Enhancements

-Add a lightbox (click image to open full preview)
+- Add a lightbox (click image to open full preview)

-Add image categories and filters
+- Add image categories and filters

-Add hover animations
+- Add hover animations

-Make the layout dynamic with JavaScript
+- Make the layout dynamic with JavaScript

-Add a footer or header section
+- Add a footer or header section

-## Project Contributor
+## Author

 Sanjay S — Developer & Designer